PaulyEd/DOD-MS4/README.md

 #### Primary Django Models

-Order Model: Mirrored from 'Boutique Ado' project - used to maintain customer orders Developer Model: Similar to 'Products' from 'Boutique Ado' project in terms of primary offering for sale  - model that stores all the information related to the offering of the store
+Order Model: Mirrored from 'Boutique Ado' project - used to maintain customer orders Developer Model: Similar to 'Products' from 'Boutique Ado' project in terms of primary offering for sale  - a model that stores all the information related to the offering of the store
 UserProfile Model: Mirrored from 'Boutique Ado' project - used to maintain customer profiles Review Model: Entirely custom - used to store information related to customer reviews of developers